3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Related Works

-\textbf{View-Synthesis Representation-Based 3D Object Detection.} Neural Radiance Fields (NeRF)~\citep{mildenhall2021nerf} have become popular for novel-view-synthesis and have been adapted for 3D Object Detection (3DOD)~\citep{nerfrpn, xu2023nerf}.
+\textbf{View-Synthesis Representation-Based Indoor 3D Object Detection.} NeRF~\cite{mildenhall2021nerf} have become popular for novel-view-synthesis and have been adapted for indoor 3D Object Detection (3DOD)~\cite{xu2023nerf,nerfdetpp}.
 These adaptations present promising solutions for detecting 3D objects using view-synthesis representations.
-For instance, NeRF-RPN~\citep{nerfrpn} employs voxel representations, integrating multi-scale 3D neural volumetric features to perform category-agnostic box localization rather than category-specific object detection.
-NeRF-Det~\citep{xu2023nerf} incorporates multi-view geometric constraints from the NeRF component into 3D detection.
-Notably, NeRF-RPN focuses on class-agnostic box detection, while NeRF-Det targets class-specific object detection.
+For instance, NeRF-RPN~\cite{nerfrpn} employs voxel representations, integrating multi-scale 3D neural volumetric features to perform category-agnostic box localization~\cite{irshad2024nerfmae,nerf-fcm,yangaussian}, rather than category-specific object detection~(our task setting).
+NeRF-Det~\cite{xu2023nerf} incorporates multi-view geometric constraints from the NeRF component into 3D detection.
+NeRF-Det++~\cite{nerfdetpp} improves NeRF-Det for indoor multi-view 3D detection by adding 2D semantic supervision, perspective-aware non-uniform sampling, and ordinal-residual depth supervision.
+Notably, NeRF-RPN focuses on class-agnostic box detection~\cite{nerfrpn,irshad2024nerfmae,nerf-fcm,yangaussian}, while NeRF-Det targets class-specific object detection.
 Our work follows the class-specific setting of NeRF-Det.
-However, NeRF faces significant challenges: its implicit nature limits its representational capacity for 3D object detection, and it suffers from slow rendering speeds.
-3D Gaussian Splatting (3DGS)~\citep{kerbl3Dgaussians} has emerged as an explicit 3D representation, offering faster rendering and effectively addressing these limitations.
-Motivated by these advantages, our work introduces 3DGS into 3DOD for the first time, and presents novel designs to adapt 3DGS for detection, making significant differences from NeRF-based methods~\citep{nerfrpn, xu2023nerf}.
+However, NeRF faces a significant challenge: its implicit nature limits its representational capacity for 3D object detection.
+3DGS~\cite{kerbl3Dgaussians} has emerged as an explicit 3D representation, effectively addressing the limitation.
+Motivated by that, our work introduces 3DGS into indoor 3DOD for the first time, and presents novel designs to adapt 3DGS for detection, making significant differences from NeRF-based methods~\cite{nerfrpn, xu2023nerf}.